SaurabhSingh14/Fraud_Detection/README.md

 After Frauds are detected, on their basis of information, each customer's probability of cheating(fraud) is calculated using Artificial Neural Network (ANN), Supervised Learning Algorithm.

-Tools Used: Pandas, Numpy, Scikit-Learn, MiniSom, Pylab, Tensorflow, Keras
+Tools Used: Pandas, Numpy, Scikit-Learn, MiniSom, Pylab, Tensorflow, Keras.